-With over 60 universities in the UK, it should be relatively easy to find an institution and course that fits a student's capabilities and both current interests and future hopes while extending and challenging them academically.
+With over 60 UK universities, it should be possible to find an institution and course that fits a student's capabilities, current interests and future hopes while extending and challenging them academically.

-Nearly all schools or colleges of further education have careers departments who are well versed in how to apply and able to provide students with the relevant links to online forms or information about universities for them to read as part of their research.
+Who can help?
+Nearly all schools and colleges have careers departments that are well versed in how to apply to university.
+They should be able to help students, as well as provide links to further information and online forms.
 Alternatively, our educational consultants are just a phone call away and would be happy to give advice and help re making choices and completing applications.

 14 + GCSEs

 Carefully consider these as some A levels require specific GCSEs and many universities require certain A levels for some degrees.
 Potential teachers need to have at least one GCSE Science subject or level 4 qualification with a minimum of a C grade.
 Medics obviously need also need strong science grades.

 16 + Summer after GCSEs